argonne-lcf/ai-testbed-userdocs/docs/cerebras/Miscellaneous.md

 Both the README.md files and source code in the modelzoo can be quite helpful.

 ## Copying files
-To copy a file to your CS-2 home dir, *replacing <strong>both instances</strong> of ALCFUserID* with your ALCF user id*:
+To copy a file to your CS-2 home dir, replacing <strong>both instances</strong> of ALCFUserID with your ALCF user id:
 ```bash
 scp -o "ProxyJump ALCFUserID@cerebras.alcf.anl.gov" filename ALCFUserID@cs2-02-med8:~/
 ```

-To copy a file from your CS-2 home dir to the current local directory, *replacing <strong>both instances</strong> of ALCFUserID* with your ALCF user id:
+To copy a file from your CS-2 home dir to the current local directory, replacing <strong>both instances</strong> of ALCFUserID with your ALCF user id:
 ```bash
 scp -o "ProxyJump ALCFUserID@cerebras.alcf.anl.gov" ALCFUserID@cs2-02-med8:~/filename .
 ```